kenreibman/bb-assessment/readme.txt

 The client is very active in the project and wants a technical breakdown of what you did and how you resolved the missing items.
 So we need a writing assessment as well as the code above.
-They also want to know how the design UI/UX and FED code practices could be improved down the road, so please include that as well in your writing
+They also want to know how the design UI/UX And FED code practices could be improved down the road, so please include that as well in your writing

 My changes: